 Water introduces bacteria and softens scabs prematurely, interfering with the natural healing timeline.

-Why Natural Ingredients Support Healing
+Why Natural Ingredients Matter for Aftercare

 Natural ingredients like: